In Broad Daylight (1991 film)

 In Broad Daylight is a 1991 American made-for-television thriller drama film about the life of Ken McElroy, the town bully of Skidmore, Missouri who became known for his unsolved murder.
 McElroy was fictionalized as the character Len Rowan, portrayed by Brian Dennehy.
 The film is based on Harry N. MacLean's nonfiction book of the same name.

 Plot

 Based on the true events in Skidmore, Missouri in 1981, the film centers around the town dealing with violent bully Len Rowan (Brian Dennehy).
 After a confrontation at a local grocery, Rowan begins stalking the owner Ruth Westerman (Cloris Leachman) and her husband Wes.
-The harassment culminates with Rowan shooting Wes and claiming self defense while standing trial.
-Through a series of legal maneuvers, Rowan prolongs his freedom for over a year, all the while continuing to harass anyone in the town who he feels is a threat including police.
+The harassment culminates with Rowan's shooting Wes and claiming self defense, while standing trial.
+Through a series of legal maneuvers, Rowan prolongs his freedom for over a year, all the while continuing to harass anyone in the town whom he feels is a threat—including police.
 After he violates the orders of his appeal, the town decides to meet and figure out how to deal with him.